-Especially when you remember your due date is a guesstimate.
+At this point, though, you might feel like that’s still ages away – especially when you remember your due date is a guesstimate.

 Only 3-5% of babies are born on their due date.

-Don’t worry, most babies are born within a week either side of their due date.
+But don’t worry, most babies are born within a week either side of their due date.

 Some people will assume you’re ready to give birth.

 Others will think you still have a long way to go.

 It can be difficult to hear everyone’s opinions on the size of your belly and the potential size of your baby.

 If you’re bothered by comments about your belly size, read 7 Reasons Why Belly Size Doesn’t Always Equate To Baby Size.

 Now’s the time to focus on getting together everything you need for your birth and when baby arrives.